Session 7

 -

-The quiz comes at the end of Session 8, on Thursday.
+The quiz comes at the end of Session 8, on

-of Racket and functional programming style.
-This includes:
+in-class coverage of Racket and functional programming

 - Racket's built-in data types (primitives) and functions